 The second part of the incentive fee is a capital gains-based incentive fee that is determined and payable in arrears as of the end of each fiscal year (or upon termination of the Advisory Agreement, as of the termination date), and equals 20.0% of our realized capital gains, less any realized capital losses and unrealized depreciation, calculated as of the end of the preceding calendar year.
 The capital gains-based incentive fee payable to the Adviser is calculated based on (i) cumulative aggregate realized capital gains since our inception, less (ii) cumulative aggregate realized capital losses since our inception, less (iii) the entire portfolio's aggregate unrealized capital depreciation, if any, as of the date of the calculation.
-If this number is positive at the applicable calculation date, then the capital gains-based incentive fee for such year equals 20.0% of such amount, less the aggregate amount of any capital gains-based incentive fees paid in respect of our portfolio in all prior years.
-For calculation purposes, cumulative aggregate realized capital gains, if any, equals the sum of the excess between the net sales price of each investment, when sold, and the original cost of such investment since our inception.
-Cumulative aggregate realized capital losses equals the sum of the deficit between the net sales price of each investment, when sold, and the original cost of such investment since our inception.
+If this number is positive at the applicable calculation date, then the capital gains-based incentive fee for such year equals 20.0% of such amount, less the aggregate realized capital gains-based incentive fees paid in respect of our portfolio in all prior years.
+For calculation purposes, cumulative aggregate realized capital gains garegate realized capital gains between the net sales price of each investment, when sold, and the original cost of such investment since our inception.
 The entire portfolio's aggregate unrealized capital depreciation, if any, equals the sum of the deficit between the fair value of each investment security as of the applicable calculation date and the original cost of such investment security.
-As of and for the years ended March 31, 2024 and 2022, capital gains-based incentive fees were contractually due and paid to the Adviser.
+As of and for the years ended March 31, 2024 and 2022, capital gains-based incentive fees of \$1.1 million and \$5.3 million, respectively, were contractually due and paid to the Adviser.
+For the year ended March 31, 2023, no capital gains-based incentive fees were contractually due and paid to the Adviser.

 In accordance with GAAP, accrual of the capital gains-based incentive fee is determined as if our investments had been liquidated at their fair values as of the end of the reporting period.
 Therefore, GAAP requires that the capital gains-based incentive fee accrual consider the aggregate unrealized capital appreciation in the calculation, as a capital gains-based incentive fee would be payable if such unrealized capital appreciation were realized.
 There can be no assurance that any such unrealized capital appreciation will be realized in the future.
-Accordingly, a GAAP accrual is calculated at the end of the reporting period based on (i) cumulative aggregate realized capital gains since our inception, plus (ii) the entire portfolio's aggregate unrealized capital appreciation, if any, less (iii) cumulative aggregate realized capital losses since our inception, less (iv) the entire portfolio's aggregate unrealized capital depreciation, if any.
-If such amount is positive at the end of a reporting period, a capital gains-based incentive fee equal to 20.0% of such amount, less the aggregate amount of capital gains-based incentive fees accrued in all prior years, is recorded, regardless of whether such amount is contractually due under the terms of the Advisory Agreement.
+Accordingly, a GAAP accrual is calculated at the end of the reporting period based on (i) cumulative aggregate realized capital gains since our inception, plus (ii) the entire portfolio's aggregate unrealized capital appreciation, if any, less (iii) cumulative aggregate realized capital losses since our inception, less (iv) the entire portfolio's aggregate annealized capital appreciation, if any, less (iii) cumulative aggregate realized capital gains-based incentive fee accrued in all prior years, is recorded, regardless of whether such amount is contractually due under the terms of the Advisory Agreement.
 If such amount is negative, then there is no accrual for such period and prior period accruals are reversed, as appropriate.
 For the three years ended March 31, 2024, 2023 and 2022, we recorded/(reversed) capital gains-based incentive fees of \$12.7 million, \$(0.3) million and \$18.3 million, respectively.